decentralized-identity/didcomm-messaging/docs/spec-files/out_of_band.md

 - `type` - the DIDComm message type
 - `id` - the unique ID of the message.
 The ID should be used as the **parent** thread ID (`pthid`) for the response message, rather than the more common thread ID (`thid`) of the response message.
 This enables multiple uses of a single out-of-band message.
 - `from` - the DID representing the sender to be used by recipients for future interactions.
-- `goal-code` - [optional] a self-attested code the receiver may want to display to the user or use in automatically deciding what to do with the out-of-band message.
+- `goal_code` - [optional] a self-attested code the receiver may want to display to the user or use in automatically deciding what to do with the out-of-band message.
 - `goal` - [optional] a self-attested string that the receiver may want to display to the user about the context-specific goal of the out-of-band message.
 - `accept` - [optional] an array of media (aka mime) types in the order of preference of the sender that the receiver can use in responding to the message.
  If `accept` is not specified, the receiver uses its preferred choice to respond to the message.
   Please see [Message Types](#message-types) for details about media types.
 - `attachments` - an array of attachments that will contain the invitation messages in order of preference that the receiver can use in responding to the message.
-Each message in the array is a rough equivalent of the others, and all are in pursuit of the stated `goal` and `goal-code`.
+Each message in the array is a rough equivalent of the others, and all are in pursuit of the stated `goal` and `goal_code`.
 Only one of the messages should be chosen and acted upon.
   - While the JSON form of the attachment is used in the example above, the sender could choose to use the base64 form.

 When encoding a message in a URL or QR code, the _sender_ does not know which protocols are supported by the _recipient_ of the message.
 Encoding multiple alternative messages is a form of optimistic protocol negotiation that allows multiple supported protocols without coordination